 They go to high altitude and I saw them in Lobuche and in Gorakshep.

-A Dark-breasted Rosefinch (Carpodacus nipalnesis) spotted at high altitude above Dzongla settlement in the way to Cho La pass.
+A Red-fronted Rosefinch (Carpodacus puniceus) spotted at high altitude above Dzongla settlement in the way to Cho La pass.

 A wonderful surprise was the Grandala (Grandala coelicolor).
 They can come close to trails and fly in noisy flocks.